 Remember, the final decision is still yours.
 However, these experts give some great food for though.

-William Zinsser (my favorite writing coach) on Starting Life Stories
+William Zinsser (my favorite writing coach) on How to Get Started

 In Writing about Your Life: A Journey into the Past (Da Capo Press, 2004), renown writing coach William Zinsser addresses starting the writing process.